-Press the SCAN control to hear a short sampling of all selections on the CD.
+Press SCN to hear a short sampling of all selections on the CD.
 (The CD scans in a forward direction, wrapping back to the first track at the end of the CD.)
 To stop on a particular selection, press the control again.